MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 ## Step 3: Create and deploy the Microsoft 365 Apps application

 The Microsoft 365 Apps installation is represented as an application in Configuration Manager.
-We do not recommend to use the legacy package mode for such installations.
+We do not recommend using the legacy package mode for such installations.

 Create a Microsoft 365 Apps application using the steps below.